-Our Top Tips for Visiting the All-New Epic Universe Theme Park
+Our Top Tips for Visiting the Epic Universe Theme Park

-That said, actual EPA rides have been in flux since the grand opening, so just make sure you have some flexibility to pivot quickly!
+All that said, just make sure you have some flexibility to pivot quickly!
 If you find that your initial plan might not work out, go to a different portal on the opposite side.
 Many in the same situation will flock to the nearest attraction.
-Over time, we do think the official EPA list will become more consistent, as Universal is still learning what works best as crowd levels change.
+Over time, we've seen that the official EPA list has become more consistent.

-2. If No EPA, Consider Riding Harry Potter and the Battle at the Ministry First
+Ride Harry Potter and the Battle at the Ministry in the Evening

-You would think it'd be the complete opposite, but with the limited time that Epic Universe has been open, we have observed lower wait times on Saturdays and Sundays.
+You would think it'd be the complete opposite, but we have consistently observed lower wait times on Saturdays and Sundays.
 Weekday tickets are cheaper, so this could be a factor, paired with cheaper hotel rates.
 Likewise, those with multi-day tickets could assume weekends at Epic are busy, and opt for the other theme parks instead.
-While it's too soon to say this will be the pattern consistently moving forward, we will continue to closely monitor crowd levels and wait times.
+We continue to closely monitor crowd levels and wait times.
 Hop over to our Best Times to Visit Universal Orlando post for even more insights.

-With Florida's summer temperatures just getting started, it's so important to stay hydrated and know how to stay cool.
+With Florida's almost constant high temperatures, it's so important to stay hydrated and know how to stay cool.
 Pack neck fans, handheld fans, UV umbrellas, sunglasses, sunscreen, hats and reusable water bottles.
 You can find refillable water stations near every bathroom, plus you can fill water bottles at any Coca-Cola Freestyle station (a message might pop up that it's the wrong Freestyle cup for soda, but it allows for water only).
+During the summer, there are also Cool Zones throughout the park (near Stardust Racers, Blue Dragon Pan-Asian Restaurant and Bar Zenith), where you can stand by mist fans.

 At Epic Universe theme park specifically, there are three indoor rides (Harry Potter and the Battle at the Ministry, Monsters Unchained and Mario Kart: Bowser's Challenge) and two indoor shows (The Untrainable Dragon and Le Cirque Arcanus).
 Even with outdoor rides, the queues are mostly covered.
 We'd also recommend eating during the hottest parts of the day — many of the restaurants have large dining areas, such as Le Gobelet Noir, Pizza Moon, The Oak & Star Tavern and Meteor Astropub, and of course, AC.

 While we're on the topic of weather, summer is Florida's rainy season, and thunderstorms can be common in the afternoons and evenings.
 If there is thunder and lightning nearby, the outdoor rides will close for a weather delay, even if it's not raining.
 This is another great time to hit up those indoor rides, shows, restaurants or gift shops.
-We've also met Toothless during a regular Florida afternoon downpour — because Haddock Paddock is covered, the Night Fury and his Viking companions continued to meet.
+We've also met Toothless during a regular Florida afternoon downpour — because Haddock Paddock is covered, the Night Fury and his Viking companions continued to meet (however, extreme weather may close it down).
 The queue is partially covered, so it ended up being a good time to visit, as we waited 45 minutes (with a posted 90-minute wait).
 Characters who roam or do not have covered meeting areas will not come out.

 What really sets Epic Universe apart is how experiential and immersive the theme park is — it's more than just the rides!
 We LOVE the character experiences within each world.
-While some characters have traditional meet-and-greet queues (such as the Super Nintendo World characters and Toothless), you'll also find roaming characters in Dark Universe, Ministry of Magic and Isle of Berk.
+While some characters have traditional meet-and-greet queues (such as the Super Nintendo World characters and Toothless), you'll also find roaming characters in Dark Universe and Ministry of Magic.
 Take time to have a conversation with them!
 Each interaction can be toadally unique.

 There are also interactive activities, including Power-Up Bands in Super Nintendo World and spell casting in the Ministry of Magic.
 You feel like you're part of a real-life video game, or magic happens before your very own eyes!
 Each world has so many details, adding a lot of depth to the storytelling.